Here is a quick author website check-up list for you to consider to improve your site.

 Images within the post or page are not vital for social sharing, but they do help break up a long text.

-Add Some Links
+Add More Links

 Track Your Progress

-I have Analytics on the dashboard of all my WordPress blogs and can see how my blogs are performing at any time of the day.
+I have Analytics on the dashboard of all my WordPress blogs.
+I can see how my blogs are performing at any time of the day.

-Lastly, Check Out Other Author Sites
+Lastly, Check Out Other Author Websites

-You don’t need to steal, just copy!
-Look for ideas concerning styling, content and tools that you could incorporate into your site.
+Look for concepts concerning home page styling, content format, contact page, and tools that you could incorporate into your site.

-Importantly, though, keep in mind that more than half of you site’s visitors will be using a mobile device.
+Importantly, though, keep in mind that more than half of your site’s visitors will be using a mobile device.